 06 of 12

-Gannets are large, chunky birds that may appear somewhat ungainly on land, but they are strong fliers and powerful dive fishers.
+Gannets are large, chunky birds that appear somewhat ungainly on land, but they are strong fliers and powerful dive fishers.
 Their white plumage, buff-tinged head and black wingtips are distinctive for all three gannet species: northern gannet, cape gannet and Australasian gannet.
 Because of those similarities, range is critical to tell the species apart.
-All three gannets are part of the Sulidae bird family along with their close relatives, the boobies.
+All three gannets are part of the Sulidae family along with their close relatives, the boobies.

 07 of 12